dr-yst/org-x/dev-docs/activeContext.md

 - Implementation of date-related filtering functionality directly in the task list
 - Adaptation of testing approach to work with Svelte 5 runes
 - Planning to consolidate overlapping fields between OrgHeadline and OrgTitle structures
+- Added missing convenience methods to improve code usability and maintain test compatibility
+- Fixed test failures resulting from the refactoring of OrgHeadline and OrgTitle structures
+- Cleaned up code by removing unused imports and addressing compiler warnings

 ## Learnings and Discoveries